ByteRookie/AGS_Service/README.md

-# AGS Service (Auto Grouping Speaker Service)
+# Auto Grouping Speaker Service (AGS Service)

 AGS Service is a custom Home Assistant integration that functions as an intelligent management and automation system for audio devices grouped in different rooms.
 With the ability to interface with various audio devices, it dynamically forms and re-forms groups based on the state of the rooms and speakers.
 Although it has been designed and tested primarily with Sonos speakers and LG TVs, it maintains the flexibility to work with other devices supported by Home Assistant.
+When a TV plays content from an external streamer, you can link that streamer as an OTT device under the TV configuration so it supplies play and pause controls and track metadata.

 The core of AGS Service is to enable seamless control over which speakers are active based on the occupancy of the rooms, thereby enhancing the audio experience in a smart home environment.
 It achieves this by maintaining real-time tracking of each room's status and the state of the speakers within, adjusting the active speaker groups as necessary.
 This makes the AGS Service particularly useful in scenarios where audio playback needs to follow the user's location or specific room activities.

+### Using an OTT Device
+If your TV relies on an external streaming box, set the TV's `device_type` to `tv` and include an `ott_device` option pointing to the external player's `media_player` entity.
+When the TV is active, this OTT player handles play and pause commands and provides track details.

 # V1.1.0 Change Log